-To become a Physical Therapist Assistant, you’ll need to obtain an associate degree from an accredited program.
+To become a Physical Therapist Assistant, you’ll need to obtain an associate’s degree from an accredited program.
 PTA school can be a challenging experience for many students.
-To help you get a head start, we developed this comprehensive guide to provide you with all the tips, tricks, and resources you will need to enter PTA school with confidence.
+To help you get a head start, we developed this comprehensive guide to provide tips, tricks, and resources you will need to enter PTA school confidently.

 Why Become a Physical Therapist Assistant?

 Now is a fantastic time to become a Physical Therapist Assistant!
 According to the Bureau of Labor Statistics, employment of PTAs is expected to grow 24 percent by 2031.

 As chronic conditions like diabetes and obesity become more prevalent, more PTAs will be needed to manage the effects of these conditions and provide patient mobility interventions.
 Plus, Physical Therapist Assistants earn an average salary of $60,740.